Gdoc/Admin

 Arable agriculture (cropland)

 For most countries, as we will show in the section below, land use for livestock grazing is dominant relative to arable farming.
 For most countries, land dedicated to cropland is typically below 20 percent, with many countries dedicating less than 10 percent.
 There are some notable exceptions, however; countries in South Asia and Europe allocate a large share of land area to arable farming.
-India, Bangladesh, Ukraine and Denmark all dedicated more than half of total land area to cropland in 2015.
+India, Bangladesh, Ukraine, and Denmark all dedicate a large share of their total land area to cropland.

 Pastureland (permanent meadows and pasture)

-As a contrast to arable farming, land use for livestock in Europe and South Asia, in particular, is typically less than 20 percent.
-However, most continental regions have countries where pastureland reaches close to half of total land area.
-In some countries (particularly in Central Asia, including Mongolia, Kazakhstan, and Turkmenistan) this can reach up to 70 percent.
-Livestock farming can take place across a range of diverse climatic and environmental regions (for example, ranging from cattle rearing in temperate regions to sheep farming in hilly and semi-arid terrain); meaning that this type of agriculture is potentially less geographically-constrained than arable farming.
+In contrast to arable farming, land use for livestock in Europe and South Asia, in particular, is typically less than 20 percent.
+However, most continental regions have countries where pastureland reaches close to half of the total land area.
+In some countries (particularly in Central Asia, including Mongolia, Kazakhstan, and Turkmenistan), this can reach up to 70 percent.
+Livestock farming can take place across a range of diverse climatic and environmental regions (for example, from cattle rearing in temperate regions to sheep farming in hilly and semi-arid terrain), meaning that this type of agriculture is potentially less geographically constrained than arable farming.

 Cropland use per person

-The visualisation here shows the change in the average cropland use per person over the long-term (since 10,000 BC), measured in hectares per person.
+The visualization here shows the change in the average cropland use per person over the long term (since 10,000 BCE), measured in hectares per person.

-Global population has more than doubled over the last 50 years.
+The global population has more than doubled since the mid-twentieth century.
 To meet the demands of a rapidly growing population on a planet with finite land resources, reducing our per capita land footprint is essential.

 In the chart here we have plotted trends of the average arable land use per person across the world's regions.
-Overall we see that the arable land use per capita has declined across all regions since 1961.
-Per capita land use is highest in North America-- more than double the land use of any other region.
-Land use in Asia-- both in South and East Asia is lowest (5-6 times less than in North America).
-Rates of reduction in South Asia have been the most dramatic; per capita land use in 2014 was roughly one-third of its value in 1961.
+Overall, we see that the arable land use per capita has declined across all regions since 1961.
+Per capita land use is highest in North America — more than double the land use of any other region.
+Land use in Asia — both in South and East Asia is lowest (5-6 times less than in North America).
+Rates of reduction in South Asia have been the most dramatic; per capita land use in recent years is roughly one-third of its value in 1961.

 Agricultural land use per person

-The visualisation shows the change in the average agricultural land use (which is the sum of cropland and grazing area) per person over the long-term (since 10,000 BC), measured in hectares per person.
+The visualization shows the change in the average agricultural land use (which is the sum of cropland and grazing area) per person over the long term (since 10,000 BCE), measured in hectares per person.

 If we extend our land coverage above from arable land use to total agricultural land (which is the sum of arable, permanent crops and pastures and meadows), we still see overall declines in land per person but with different rates and patterns of reduction.
 Overall, we see that agricultural land per person is higher than that of arable land.
 At the global level, per capita agricultural land use is now less than half its value in 1961.

-Africa in particular has seen dramatic reductions in agricultural land per person - now less than one-third of per capita land 50 years ago.
+Africa, in particular, has seen dramatic reductions in agricultural land per person – it is now less than one-third of the value it was in the 1960s.
 The Americas (North and South) and Africa have notably higher per capita agricultural land use relative to Europe and Asia.

 Land use by crop

-In the chart here we see the global area of land use in agriculture by major crop types, from 1961 to 2014.
-Overall, we see that the majority of our arable land is used for cereal production; this has grown from around 650 to 720 million hectares (an area roughly twice the size of Germany) over this period.
-The total land area used for coarse grains has remained approximately constant over this 50 year period, and is the 2nd largest user of arable land.
+In the chart here, we see the global area of land use in agriculture by major crop types from 1961 onwards.
+Overall, we see that the majority of our arable land is used for cereal production; this has grown by around 70 million hectares — an area roughly twice the size of Germany.
+The total land area used for coarse grains has remained approximately constant since 1961 and is the second largest user of arable land.

-The most dramatic increase in land allocation is in the production of oilcrops.
-Total land area used for oilcrop production has increased almost 3-fold since 1961-- an area just short of the size of Mexico.
-All other crop types take up less than 100 million hectares of global area.
+The most dramatic increase in land allocation is in the production of oil crops.
+The total land area used for oil crop production has increased about threefold since 1961 — an area just short of the size of Mexico.

 Land use by food type